itmat/Normalization/README.md

 </pre>

 ####C. Configuration File
-Get the `template_version.cfg` file from `/path/to/Normalization/` and follow the instruction in the config file.
+Get the `template_version.cfg` file from `/path/to/Normalization/` and follow the instructions in the config file.
 NORMALIZATION TYPE, DATA TYPE (stranded), CLUSTER INFO, GENE INFO, FA and FAI, DATA VISUALIZATION and CLEANUP options need to be specified.
 See [here](https://github.com/itmat/Normalization/blob/master/about_cfg.md) for more information.

 ####D. File of Sample Directories and Unaligned Reads
 ##### i.
 File of Sample Directories
-Create a file &lt;sample dirs> with the names of the sample directories (without path, sorted by condition).

-       e.g. the <sample dirs> file should look like this:
+Create a file &lt;sample dirs> with the names of the sample directories (without path, sorted by condition). e.g. the <sample dirs> file should look like this:

             Sample_1
             Sample_2
             Sample_3